EWSS - Overview

 Employment Wage Subsidy Scheme - Overview

 - The scheme provides a flat-rate subsidy to qualifying employers based on the number of paid and eligible employees on the employer’s payroll.
-The scheme is expected to operate until 31st March 2021.

 - Eligible employers are required to register for the EWSS via ROS.